OmGodse/Notally/README.md

 ### Background
-Although there are many notes apps out there, they're all hideous, glitchy, low quality or all 3 at the same time.

-Maybe the developer views developing a beautiful user interface as the realm of _lowly_ designers.
-Maybe he just doesn't care.

-Well, Notally is none of these things.
-It's extremely light, minimalistic and elegant.
-There are minimal dependencies and lines of code.
+Notally was created because I wanted to make something that was beautiful and at the same time, useful.
+It's extremely light, there are minimal dependencies and lines of code.
 (All without compromising on readability)

 ### Features
 * Auto save
-* Dark mode
-* Material design
 * No permissions required
-* Create lists to stay on track
 * Support for Lollipop devices and up
+* Label your notes for quick organisation
 * Pin notes to always keep them at the top
 * APK size of 1.3 MB (1.7 MB uncompressed)
-* Add labels to your notes for quick organisation
 * Archive notes to keep them around, but out of your way
-* Export notes as plain text, XML, JSON, HTML or PDF files with formatting
+* Export notes as TXT, XML, JSON, HTML or PDF files with formatting
 * Create rich text notes with support for bold, italics, mono space and strike-through
 * Add clickable links to notes with support for phone numbers, email addresses and web urls